jamro/jsbattle/packages/jsbattle-docs/docs/dev_guide/howtos/ubd_files.md

 # UBD files
 Ultimate Battle Descriptor (UBD) contains all the information required to replay a battle.
 Battle launched from UBD file is deterministic and always has the same outcome.

-## UBD Player
-Distribution of JsBattle contains command line tool that allows processing of UBD files to get result of the battle without watching it.
-It is located in `/dist/ubdplayer.js`.
-You can run as any shell command (`./ubdplayer.js`) or via NodeJs (`node ubdplayer.js`).
-For more information, run `./ubdplayer.js --help`.

 ## Changelog

 Date       | Version | Schema Location                 | Description